jaswdr/blog/content/blog/infra-as-code-using-cdk.md

 share = true
 +++

-When working at any software, as a developer, you need to know what is going to be delivered to production, for our source code base we use things like `git` to track changes, keep a history, review and revert when needed.
-But when we talk about resources in our cloud provider, this task is not easy, sometimes because we are lazy and don't want to use tool X or Y, because it is to much complicated and we are trying to solve something simple as quickly as possible, so we do it manually, and when we take notice our account is a mess, with a lot of resources that we don't use anymore and the only time that we notice that they exist is when your boss complains about the cost.
+When working at any software, as a developer, you need to know what is going to be delivered to production, for our application code base we use things like `git` to track changes, keep a history, review and revert if needed.
+But when we talk about infrastructure resources in our cloud provider, this task is not easy, sometimes because the provider doesn't have a good API or the tools doesn't give us what we need, other times is because it is to much complicated and we are trying to solve something simple as quick as possible, so we do it manually.
+After doing this a couple of times our account is a mess, with a lot of resources that we don't use anymore and the we only notice that they exist when our manager complains about the bill.

-For problems like that that the AWS Cloudformation was created, a single interface that can be used for any developer to describe the desired state of your resources.
-But even that sometimes is too complicate, to much verbose, or even limited by been static, making us copy and pasting a lot of sections of the bigger definition file.
+In AWS the service that can solve this kind of issue is Cloudformation.
+A single interface that can be used to describe the desired state of your resources.
+But even that sometimes is too complicated, to much verbose, or even limited by been static, making us copying and pasting a lot of sections of the big definition file.

-Now thats why **CDK** was created, a collection of libraries in different languages that can been used to define your infrastructure as code, taking all the advantages of imperative programming languages, with the existing workflows that were already defined for applications softwares.
-Let see in this tutorial how you can use the **CDK** to create a Webcrawler Python application.
+Now thats why **CDK** was created, a collection of libraries in different languages that can been used to define your infrastructure as code, combining all the advantages of imperative programming languages with the existing workflows that we already defined for our applications.

+Let see in this tutorial how you can use the **CDK** tool to manage your infrastructure using Python, demonstrating the use in a "Webcrawler" service.

 ## TL;DR